Puguix/Web/README.md

 # Web

 Small projects to learn react and c#.
-I stopped c# because it is very similar to java, which I already have experiences with.
+I stopped c# because it is very similar to java, which I already have experience with.